City of Rye, NY

 4. Is the Boat Basin expensive?

-No. By comparison to other boat yards and marina’s throughout the region, the City of Rye Boat Basin is about 1/3 the comparable costs of other yards.
-Compared to other municipal boat yards the Boat Basin costs are just about in the middle of the range.
+No. By comparison to other boat yards and marina’s throughout the region, the City of Rye Boat Basin has similar fees.

 5. How does the Boat Basin financially operate?

 The Boat Basin is set up as enterprise fund, owned by the City of Rye.
 The entire costs of operations must be funded from revenues generated at the Boat Basin.
 The Boat Basin receives no revenues from the general fund or from property tax receipts.
 All costs from annual operating to capital improvements such as dredging are funded from Boat Basin revenues.